How to Grow a Lemon Tree from Seed (5 Easy Steps)

 Armillaria root rot (Armillaria mellea)

 Lemon tree leaves will show signs of chlorosis and start dropping from the tree.
-The trees may show signs of wilting and the whole canopy will be affected if the roots get damaged.
-You will also notice mushroom clusters forming at the bottom of the tree.
+The trees may show signs of wilting, and the whole canopy will be affected if the roots are damaged.

 You can fumigate the soil to decrease soil inoculum.
 If infection is severe, cut down the affected trees and avoid replanting the area with healthy lemon trees for up to one year.
 In addition, learn how to properly water your trees.